Acceptable Use of Technology

-The University provides each student and each member of faculty and staff with an electronic mailbox (@sxu.edu for staff and faculty; @mymail.sxu.edu for students) that is used as an official means of email communication by and with the University.
+The University provides each student and each member of the faculty and the staff with an electronic mailbox (@sxu.edu for staff and faculty; @mymail.sxu.edu for students) that is used as an official means of email communication by and with the University.

-Only a Saint Xavier University email account (i.e., @sxu.edu for faculty and staff, @mymail.sxu.edu for students) is acceptable for official University and/or business-related email correspondences.
+Only a Saint Xavier University email account (i.e., @sxu.edu for faculty and staff, @mymail.sxu.edu for students) is acceptable for official University and/or business related email correspondences.
 The use of personal email accounts to conduct such University business or to represent oneself or one's enterprises on behalf of the University is prohibited.
 Students should use the email account that has been provided by Saint Xavier University as their official means of email communication with the University.

 All University email communication should be from and to sxu.edu and mymail.sxu.edu email addresses.
 All faculty should communicate with each other and students using the sxu.edu suffix, and faculty require students to reply using their mymail.sxu.edu email account.
-For security of the University, compliance with governmental regulations, and protection of University information, use the sxu.edu address, and direct your students to do the same.
+For security of the University, compliance with governmental regulations, and protection of university information, use the sxu.edu address, and direct your students to do the same.
 To restate, effective immediately, we will only use the sxu.edu address for University email communications.

 Communication between faculty and student can also safely occur within the University's official Learning Management System.
 The LMS is an appropriate and secure means of interaction between instructor and students.